SDavisMedia/test-site-tools/readme.md

 * Plugins
 * Tools > Import Content
 * Tools > Regenerate Thumbnails (only if plugin is installed: [Regenerate Thumbnails](http://wordpress.org/plugins/regenerate-thumbnails/))
+* "Move to Trash" link on Posts & Pages

 More features coming soon...